DesislavaSN/movie-tube-react-project/README.md

   --------------------------------------

-- How to run the app
- - cd client
- - npm i
- - npm start
-- How to run the server
- - cd server
- - node server.js

----

 - How to run server:
   - cd server
   - node server.js
 - How to run app: